PritamSarbajna/dark-web-scraper/README.md

 ## :warning: Disclaimer:

 - I don't promote illegality.
-- This project is just for educational purposes only/
+- This project is just for educational purposes only